-All students must satisfy mandated requirements that the student demonstrates knowledge of the history of the United States and the State of Georgia as well as their constitutions in area E. Successful completion of HIS 121 or HIS 122 at GMC satisfies the U.S. History requirement, and successful completion of PLS 101 satisfies the constitution requirements.
+All students must satisfy mandated requirements that the student demonstrates knowledge of the history of the United States and the State of Georgia as well as their constitutions in Area E. Successful completion of HIS 121 or HIS 122 at GMC satisfies the U.S. History requirement, and successful completion of PLS 101 satisfies the constitution requirements.

-Students who transfer to GMC and have not met Georgia's history/constitution requirements and students receiving credit for HIS 121/122 or PLS 101 through either AP or CLEP must (1) successfully complete HIS 121 or HIS 122 and PLS 101 at GMC or (2) arrange to take specialized subject-matter tests through the Senior Department Chair at the satellite locations or the Academic Director at Main Campus.
+Students who transfer to GMC and have not met Georgia's history/constitution requirements and students receiving credit for HIS 121/122 or PLS 101 through either AP or CLEP must (1) successfully complete HIS 121 or HIS 122 and PLS 101 at GMC or (2) pass specialized subject-matter tests to meet the Georgia requirements that are not satisfied via transfer or alternative credit.